Cemu0/cemu0.github.io/_posts/2019-03-20-gigantic-robot-arm.md

 ![My friend and wasteland](../assets/img/giant_robotarm/DSC_0051.JPG) After collecting many parts, I chose some decent parts and drew CAD, as I knew working on a large scale is not simple because it just has too many parts to calculate and for drawing I use Creo.
 From the collected motor, I also need to measure the potential torque force each motor can provide under 12V.

 ![motors](../assets/img/giant_robotarm/DSC_0019.JPG)
 Using car’s used DC motors is cost-saving, But it comes with another cost, the replacement part or the motor itself is hard to find, so if any motor breaks down, it is a huge risk.
 But I want something big and cheap so there are not many other options from the wasteland.
-DC motors are more friendly for driving too, but in the long term, the brushes will wear.
+DC motors are more friendly for driving too, but in the long term, the brushes will wear out.
 I love using the advanced BLDC motor as it provides more control and challenges to control it.
 Or just use a Stepper motor like other people.

 ![CAD](<../assets/img/giant_robotarm/Screenshot 2025-03-07 at 22.59.06.png>)
 From the torque calculation, I continue to calculate and change the final robot size, the final design is also really important.
 I don't want to make a robot that cannot move.
 And as the robot is large, steel is the only viable option for making the robot. (at this point I know about 3D printing but I think it is too risky in terms of time, and plastic is not as... industrial look as steel frame)